 The Contracting Agency reserves the right to arrange the proposal forms with alternates and additives, if such be to the advantage of the Contracting Agency.
 The bidder shall bid on all alternates and additives set forth in the Proposal Form unless otherwise specified.

 1-02.6 Preparation of Proposal

 (August 2, 2004 WSDOT GSP, Option 3) The fifth and sixth paragraphs of Section 1-02.6 are deleted.

-(December 10, 2020 APWA GSP, Option A) Supplement this section with the following:
+(December 10, 2020 APWA GSP, Option B) Supplement the second paragraph with the following: